 With careful selection of courses, students may earn an MS degree as part of their PhD studies.

-Students entering the PhD program with an approved MS degree can receive a reduction of credit for up to 30 credits.
-Reduction of credit requires the approval of the program director or designee and the dean or designee of the school.
+Students entering the PhD program with a conferred MS degree can receive a transfer of credit for up to 30 credits.
+Transfer of credit, AP.6.5, requires the approval of the program director or designee and the dean or designee of the school.

 Breadth Requirement